ArangoDB v3.13 is under development and not released yet. This documentation is not final and potentially incomplete.

 Request Body application/json object

-• The password of the ArangoDB user.
+• The password of the ArangoDB user or an access token.

 • The name of an ArangoDB user.